worktheclock/replit.github.io/misc/repl-environment-variables.md

-# Automatically get metadata about a repl (username and project slug)
+# Automatically Get Metadata about a repl (username and project slug)

 In some cases it's useful to automatically retrieve metadata about a repl from within that repl.